At Anora, iterative innovation and product testing are part of the company culture

 Close collaboration with consumers has been a key component of Anora’s product and brand development for a long time already.
 The recent years have brought some dramatic changes to how teams and consumers get together to innovate.
 Before Covid-19, Anora hosted workshops with industry forerunners to collaborate on new product ideas.
 Typically, these workshops were very successful and the consumer point of view was an invaluable part of the process.
 In addition to these face-to-face sprints, Anora used consumer insight tools such as Cambri to test their ideas with bigger groups.
 When Covid-19 arrived, the company was forced to drive consumer collaboration and product testing fully into the digital space.
 Strandman believes this has had a positive impact on their innovation culture.
 “Our sprints have become shorter and we get results much faster.”

-Now, a typical sprint includes a workshop where Anora’s staff comes together to ideate.
+Now, a typical sprint includes a workshop where Anora staff come together to ideate.
 These initial ideas are then entered into Cambri to be tested on the same day.

 “Usually we have insight ready by the next morning as well as relevant comments to build upon.
 This way of innovating has been truly groundbreaking in terms of speed and efficiency.
-Hosting workshops demands a lot of coordination, now we get about 300 consumers’ thoughts straight through the tool,” Strandman says.
-Receiving useful insight fast allows Anora’s team members to take their ideas further and iterate new product concepts in a matter of days instead of weeks.
+Hosting workshops demands a lot of coordination.
+Now we get about 300 consumers’ thoughts straight through the tool,” Strandman says.
+Receiving useful insight fast allows Anora team members to take their ideas further and iterate new product concepts in a matter of days instead of weeks.

-Five tips from Rauni Strandman to thriving with iterative innovation
+5 tips from Rauni Strandman to thrive with iterative innovation:

 - Effective innovation is goal-oriented.
 This means having clarity on where innovation is needed and how many ideas will be taken forward.
 The team needs to commit to not just throwing out ideas but also developing these ideas into products.

 - Iterative innovation works best when you ask for consumer feedback early on in the process.
-Testing initial ideas help to decide which ideas are worth spending more time and effort on.
+Testing initial ideas helps to decide which ideas are worth spending more time and effort on.

 - Good working methods and tools are essential.
 Templates for gathering ideas help to move innovation workshops forward.
 Digital concept and product testing tools can save weeks of work and wait.